hpc-carpentry/hpc-carpentry.github.io/pages/core-team-projects.md

 <summary>
 <strong>January - March (Q1) 2019</strong>
 </summary>
+Serah Rono · Kari L. Jordan · Tracy Teal

 In Q1 2019,  the Community Development Team worked on developing a communications strategy and [updating our Code of Conduct documentation](https://github.com/carpentries/coc-guidelines-taskforce/issues) with [the Code of Conduct Committee](https://carpentries.org/coc-ctte/).
 </details>

 </details>

 ## Curriculum Team
-<br/>Erin Becker · François Michonneau
+<br/>Erin Becker · François Michonneau · Zhian Kamvar

 Led by Erin Becker, the Curriculum Team guides and oversees curriculum development and maintenance and works closely with our Maintainer community and Curriculum Advisor committees.
-François Michonneau is a member of the Curriculum Team.
+François Michonneau iand Zhian Kamvar are members of the Curriculum Team.
 Some of the projects the Curriculum Team has embarked on since January 2019 include: updating the format of Maintainer meetings, producing a first draft of a Curriculum Development Handbook, working with the Genomics R Maintainers to make progress towards publishing a lesson for working with Genomics data in R, working with the Maintainers group to develop a prototype for our new lesson template, and working with the Library Carpentry Maintainers and Curriculum Advisors to continue to develop Library Carpentry’s curricula.
 You can find more details about their quarterly projects work below.

 <details>
 <summary>